How ESSENTIAL is companionship for a horse?Feb 22, 2021

-Horses are herd animals...
+Horses are herd animals not solitary animals

 As the equine community becomes more enlightened about the needs of horses, more and more people are willing to improve the 'lifestyle' of horses in their care, both for the welfare benefits and the improvement in performance that results from healthier, 'happier' horses.

-In this age of enlightenment more and more people are willing to improve the 'lifestyle' of horses in their care.
+In this age of enlightenment, more and more people are willing to improve the 'lifestyle' of horses in their care.

 However, some horse owners become overwhelmed by having to make changes.
-There is so much conflicting information about how to keep horses it can be difficult to make the right decisions, especially as peer pressure can be a very powerful influencer.
+There is so much conflicting information about how to keep horses it can be challenging to make the right decisions, especially as peer pressure can be a very powerful influencer.

 Also, horses that live alone do not get to benefit from the shared responsibilities of herd life and all the benefits of social behaviour.

 So, domestic horses have the same instincts and behave in much the same way as their free-living cousins.
-If we ignore these facts about their natural behaviour we can cause them to be stressed (more on this later).
+If we ignore these facts about their natural behaviour, we can cause them to be stressed (more on this later).